Copyright Alliance: Activities

 In 2009, the organization presented a letter to the White House asking it to pursue policies supportive of artists' rights signed by 11,000 artists and creators.
-Over the years, the Copyright Alliance has collaborated with various groups.
+Over the years, the Copyright Alliance has collaborated with numerous groups and organizations.
 In 2014, it helped the US Copyright Office present its 2014 World IP Day program That same year, it also hosted a briefing on Capitol Hill with the Creative Rights Caucus to "discuss the challenges photographers and visual artists face in the internet age."
-The organization also has worked with groups such as Google, Yahoo, and Public Knowledge to develop voluntary best practices for addressing online copyright infringement.
+In addition, the Copyright Alliance has worked with groups such as Google, Yahoo, and Public Knowledge to develop voluntary best practices for addressing online copyright infringement.

+In June 2025, the Copyright Alliance launched a Strong IP, Strong AI grassroots campaign.
+The campaign was designed to rally creators to protect American innovation and ensure America doesn’t squander its strategic edge in highly valuable and sought-after copyrighted works used as training materials.
+The campaign was also designed to ensure that the U.S. avoids costly shortcuts that could undermine America’s own resources and provide a free pass to foreign competitors.

 Advocacy

 The Copyright Alliance filed briefs in Allen v.
-Cooper, which was decided in 2020: the Supreme Court of the United States abrogated the Copyright Remedy Clarification Act as unconstitutional, the Copyright Alliance had argued the opposite view.
+Cooper, which was decided in 2020: the Supreme Court of the United States abrogated the Copyright Remedy Clarification Act as unconstitutional, and the Copyright Alliance had argued the opposite view.

 Political issues

-The group supported an IP-PRO bill establishing a "copyright czar" in June 2008 Senate Judiciary Committee hearings.
+The Copyright Alliance supported an PRO-IP bill establishing a "copyright czar" in June 2008 Senate Judiciary Committee hearings.
 The PRO-IP bill was introduced in the Senate shortly thereafter and passed into law.
 Ars Technica called the bill a victory for "Big Content," though a provision for the Department of Justice to join suits for the benefit of copyright holders was stripped from the bill.

 On November 16, 2009, the Copyright Alliance was joined by some of its independent creator members in hand-delivering a letter to the White House signed by more than 11,000 artists and creators, calling on President Barack Obama and Vice President Joe Biden to defend the rights of artists and creators.

-In May 2009, it launched the Creators Across America campaign, which includes videos of artists and creators across the United States speaking about their arts and their rights under copyright law.
+In May 2009, it launched the Creators Across America campaign, which included videos of artists and creators across the United States speaking about their arts and their rights under copyright law.

-The Copyright Alliance received $600,000 from the Motion Picture Association in 2012, which that year had also donated $475,000 to the Center for Copyright Information and $100,000 each to the Democratic Governors Association and Republican Governors Association as part of an anti-piracy campaign.
+The Copyright Alliance received $600,000 from the Motion Picture Association (MPA) in 2012.
+That year, it donated $475,000 to the Center for Copyright Information and $100,000 each to the Democratic Governors Association and Republican Governors Association as part of an anti-piracy campaign.

 The Copyright Alliance also supports the Music Modernization Act (MMA), which was entered into law in 2018; and the Copyright Alternative in Small-Claims Enforcement Act of 2019 (the CASE Act).

+The organization also supports the responsible development of artificial intelligence (AI) technologies and a thriving and robust AI economy.